Leichte Kavallerie: Act 2 - The Marketplace

 Janos takes pity on the unfortunate lovers, Hermann and Vilma, as he had experienced a similar situation in his youth.
 When he was young, he loved Zinka, whom he was not allowed to marry because of his poverty.
-He was forced to leave her, and never saw her again.
-Remembering his old love, he remembers a song he always sang with Zinka, that he is the only one to know.
+He was forced to leave her and never saw her again.
+Remembering his old love, he recalls a song he always sang with Zinka, which he claims is a song that only he knows.
 Suddenly, he hears the same song.
 But it is not Zinka, but Vilma, who sings this sad song.
 She learned it from her mother in her childhood.

 Janos searches for the singer in the darkness and finds Vilma.
-His questions indicate that, to the big surprise, Vilma is his daughter.
+His questions indicate that, much to his surprise, Vilma is his daughter.
 As great as the joy is over finding his daughter, so is his anger at the treatment of Vilma in this city.
-The trick he had come up with is being completed.
-After all involved have made as ridiculous as possible, Janos forces the mayor to agree to the wedding between Vilma and Hermann.
+The scheme he devised is completed, and after all involved in Vilma's mistreatment have been made to look as ridiculous as possible, Janos forces the mayor to agree to the wedding between Vilma and Hermann.

 When Bums is forced to give his blessing, the signal sounds to march off.
 The Hussars gather in the marketplace and ride happily back, just as they came.
 The Light Cavalry has done its duty.